Trusted WordPress tutorials, when you need them most.

 Troubleshooting Tips

-In case you are not receiving email notifications then please take a look at our guide on how to fix WordPress not sending email issue.
+In case your users are not receiving email notifications to reset their passwords, then any number of things could be happening.
+Please take a look at our guide on how to fix WordPress not sending email issue.

-That’s all, we hope this article helped you learn how to force users to change passwords in WordPress.
-You may also want to see our ultimate WordPress security guide to help improve your website security.
+We hope this article helped you learn how to force users to change passwords in WordPress.
+You may also want to see our ultimate WordPress security guide to help improve your website security or our list of the most common WordPress errors and how to fix them.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 See how WPBeginner is funded, why it matters, and how you can support us.
 Here's our editorial process.